openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 To understand the likelihood of this, we can use existing CCX data [^7] to determine if there will be clashes in this data before we implement the controller.

-In cases where conversion fails, the controller will add a condition to the Machine API MachineSet defining the errors present.
+In cases where conversion fails, the controller will add a `Synchronized` condition to the Machine API MachineSet defining the errors present.

 We will need to implement conversion logic for each of the currently supported platforms on OpenShift.
 The environments which are typically easier to use (eg AWS, GCP, Azure) tend to have more options and will therefore be the harder platforms to migrate.